fidelisnwabisi/fidelisnwabisi/README.md

 Skills: Dart / Flutter / WordPress / Content Creation

-- 🔭 I’m currently working on this page.
-[LevelUp Technologies Limited](https://withlevelup.com/)
+- 🔭 I’m currently working on [LevelUp Technologies Limited](https://withlevelup.com/)
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on projects related to flutter
 - 🤔 I’m looking for help with building an Inventory App with Flutter